microsoft/DeepSpeed/docs/_tutorials/deepnvme.md

 ```

 ### Pinned Tensors
 A key part of DeepNVMe optimizations is using direct memory access (DMA) for I/O operations, which requires that the host or device tensor be pinned.
-To pin host tensors, you can use mechanisms provided by [Pytorch](https://pytorch.org/docs/stable/generated/torch.Tensor.pin_memory.html).
+To pin host tensors, you can use mechanisms provided by [Pytorch](https://pytorch.org/docs/stable/generated/torch.Tensor.pin_memory.html) or [DeepSpeed Accelerators](/tutorials/accelerator-abstraction-interface/#tensor-operations).
 The following example illustrates writing a pinned CPU tensor to a local NVMe file.

 ```bash
 >>> import os